-- 2 How effectively am I meeting my long-term goals with this budget? - 3 How can you include Unexpected/Overlooked Expenses into your budget? (auto repairs, replace cell phone, increased food costs, increase social life, etc.) - 4 If you pay yourself first, are you more likely to make smarter money decisions with the money that is left and why?
+- 2 How effectively am I meeting my long-term goals with this budget? - 3 How can you include Unexpected/Overlooked Expenses into your budget? (auto repairs, replace cell phone, increased food costs, increase social life, etc.) - 4 If you put money away for your long term goals, are you more likely to make smarter money decisions with the money that is left and why?